Head of Programme

 Improvement Team Leaders

-Catriona joined the team in January 2021 as a Team Leader for the CYPIC Programme.
-In this role she supports Local Authorities to build capacity and capability in Quality Improvement and supports the delivery of improvement priorities across early years services.
-She is also the Improvement Advisor for Edinburgh and coordinates support to Eilean Siar, Orkney and Shetland.
+Catriona is the named contact for Edinburgh and supports Eilean Siar, Orkney & Shetland.
+As Team Leader she has portfolio responsibility for early years and outdoor learning.
 She completed the IHI Improvement Adviser programme in 2012, and spent several years in the Leading Improvement Team in Scottish Government - providing support to apply improvement thinking across a wide range of policy areas.
 She has been a cohort lead for the Scottish Improvement Leaders programme, as well as faculty for the Scottish Quality and Safety Fellowship supporting NHS Education for Scotland with other QI training developments, particularly around measurement for improvement and patient flow.
 She is a statistician by background, starting in academia before joining the Government Statistical Service in 1999.

 Jan joined the Scottish Government in March 2020 and is the Improvement Advisor for Fife, Dundee and Perth & Kinross.